chenxinye/pychop/README.md

 **Key Features of MX Formats:**
-- 🚀 **Theoretical packed-size reduction vs FP16**: approximately 1.94x for MXFP8, 2.56x for MXFP6, and 3.76x for MXFP4 for full 32-element blocks with one 8-bit scale
 - 🎯 **Block-level shared scale factor**: OCP-defined formats use 32 elements per block with an E8M0 scale
 - 🔧 **Custom MX-style emulation**: user-defined `(exp_bits, sig_bits)` combinations are supported, but such combinations are not necessarily OCP-standard formats
 - 📦 **Configurable block size** for custom emulation; use 32 for the OCP-defined formats above